Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ## Bugs and Future Works

 - I had an issue with adding of the Welcome message screen.
 I had original planned to have all menu choice within the 1 main welcome screen class on the welcome screen.
 I was recieving run errors and unable to proceed when choice made.
 I found if i broke the steps up into small functions within the main Welcome screen classes the program worked.
 I created a handle choice function that work on if, elif and else methods to progress through the welcome screen class.
-The choice handle menu decision would then run the corresponding fuction to bring the user to the requested location ie. Play Game, Rules or Leaderboard.
+The choice handle menu decision would then run the corresponding function to bring the user to the requested location ie. Play Game, Rules or Leaderboard.

 - I had an issue with the player and computer hit counts as I was originally planning to have a view of both the player and computers boards throughout the game.
 The Problem was that once I had the hit count set to 5 the game would end as the function was awaiting for either the Player or computer to reach 5 on there opponents board to state who won but both were already starting with 5 "X" markers on there board at as I had the ships for both the computer and the player ships set to "X".
 To counter this i changed the Players Ships to "." and the computers ships set to "O".
 When i changed these symbols the player ship guess is looking for an "O" and the Computer guess is looking for a ".".
-If the either of the player hit there corresponding symbol it would count as a hit and plot a "X" on that board.
+If the either of the player hit there corresponding symbol it would count as a hit and plot a "X" on that board and position.

 - I had an issue that when I was in the game section the ship guess symbol "." was showing up on my user board.
 When i went to run a guess on that grid spot it would come back to me as you already guessed this position or the game ran into an error and would end.
 To fix this problem I created a third board which was included with the user guess board if else statment and will be viewable to the player as a full blank board and not show either the computer ship locations or the user ship locations.
 Now the player has a full clean board at the start of the game and the "-" missed ship symbol and "X" Hit symbols will only show up on the grid as it is part of the user_guess board if else statement.